Tuvalu

 Trade Partners

-Tuvalu's most important trading partners are Tanzania, South Korea, and Singapore which mainly results from their relevance as importing markets.
-28% of Tuvalu's products go to the European market, making it the most important export destination, followed by South Korea, and the USA.
+Tuvalu's most important trading partners are Singapore, the EU and Lebanon.
+70% of Tuvalu's products go to the European market, making it the most important export destination, followed by the Philippines and South Korea.

 Economic Structure